lj-valencia/cayman-blog-old-site/projects.md

 This page contains links to projects I have worked using Python, R, and MATLAB.

 # Python for Economics
 This is a set of introductory examples on how to apply Python to intermediate and advanced macroeconomic modelling.
-I do not fully discuss the nuances of the models and
+I do not fully discuss the nuances of the models and do not discuss appropriate programming practices and conventions.

 ### List of Models
 [Malthusian Growth Model](https://github.com/lj-valencia/Python-for-Macroeconomics/blob/master/Malthusian%20Model.ipynb)